stygian-phrygian/stereophonic/README.md

     pulls in another frame maybe (or a buffer of frames to be quicker and work with the system more)

-    rewrite playbackEvent.go (too complicated)?

     this should be viewed as a synthesizer really, where each event/voice is just a voice of our overarching synth.
 Hence there will only be 1 FX bus (as it's just a single synth *wink wink nudge nudge*) that can be sort "pretended" into a multitracker

-    make N tracks (in the beginning) could be an array, or even a hashmap afterwards, each playback event/voice has a track it writes its tick() to... maybe tick() returns 4 values, the wet and dry stereo signals?

-    no master fx send per playback event, instead, there will be a master fx channel but each playback event specifies
-mixer:
-    each engine HAS A mixer inside of it, from which playback events are sent to various TRACKS
-    a mixer is a collection of tracks, and sends each track only handles 1 voice at a time.
-To simulate polyphony you can control multiple tracks with one method simultaneously. track methods/setters: gain, pan, filter, fx-send-dry/wet
-    the sends take some audio frame input and output there own (processed) effects, probably I'll only implement delay (as other things are too costly to compute (glares at you, reverb), and I want this to be minimal)

-    maybe playbackEvent should be called track event (with an added) track specified to engine.Prepare, which creates a playbackEvent whose tick() method accumulates to a track? and the streamCallback just calls tick for every active event, then sums the tracks